To configure Auditbeat, you edit the configuration file. For rpm and deb,

 See Configuring Auditbeat for more details about configuring modules.

-If you are sending output to Elasticsearch (and not using Logstash), set the IP address and port where Auditbeat can find the Elasticsearch installation:
+If you’re running Elasticsearch on your own hardware, set the host and port where Auditbeat can find the Elasticsearch installation.

-If you plan to use the sample Kibana dashboards provided with Auditbeat, configure the Kibana endpoint:

-If you’ve secured Elasticsearch and Kibana, you need to specify credentials in the config file before you run the commands that set up and start Auditbeat.
 For example:

+If you plan to use the sample Kibana dashboards provided with Auditbeat, configure the Kibana endpoint.
+You can skip this step if Kibana is running on the same host as Elasticsearch.

+auditbeat.ymlconfig file before you run the commands that set up and start Auditbeat.

 This examples shows a hard-coded password, but you should store sensitive values in the secrets keystore.